gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/arm/install.md

 - uniform and portable install: the toolchain is also available as a binary xPack, and can be easily installed with `xpm`;
 - improved support for **Continuous Integration** usage: as for any xPack, the toolchain can be easily used in test environments.

+> Note: to benefit of the new toolchain advantages, it is recommended that old projects, which were configured to use the **GNU ARM Embedded Toolchain**, to be reconfigured to use **GNU MCU Eclipse ARM Embedded GCC**.

 ### The xPack install

 This method uses the portable tool [xpm](https://www.npmjs.com/package/xpm),